sc-ventures/cloudbreak-documentation/docs/cb-proxy.md

 ##### **Scenario 2**

-In this scenario, Cloudbreak will connect to the Ambari Server through the configured Proxy.
+In this scenario, Cloudbreak will connect to the Ambari Server through the configured proxy.
 For example, this can be a scenario where Cloudbreak is deployed to a different VPC/VNet than the cluster and must go through a proxy.
-Communication to the public Cloud Provider APIs also is via the proxy.
+Communication to the public cloud provider APIs also is via the proxy.

 To configure this scenario, set this setting in your Profile file: